“Jeb,” asked Steve, “do you ever pray?”

 Solomon prayed for God to grant him wisdom.
 And we see the answer to that prayer on the pages of the Bible and in the lives of the people he ruled.

 Elijah was hungry.
-He asked God for food, and God heard his prayer and gave him food for his body.
+He asked God for food, and God heard his prayer and gave him food for his body and His nourishment for his soul.

 Daniel was thrown into a den filled with hungry lions.
 He asked God to protect him and He sealed their mouths.